-- If you are deliberately trying to boot from a floppy disk, replace the disk with a bootable one and press any key to continue booting - If you are booting from the hard disk, make sure that there is no floppy disk in the floppy disk drive.
-If there is, remove it and restart the system. - If this message appears when you are booting from the hard disk, insert a bootable disk in the floppy disk drive and check the condition of the hard disk. - Make sure that the hard disk is set correctly in the SCU program.
+- If you are deliberately trying to boot from a floppy disk, replace the disk with a bootable one and press any key to continue booting. - If you are booting from the hard disk, make sure that there is no floppy disk in the floppy disk drive.
+If there is, remove it and restart the system. - If this message appears when you are booting from the hard disk, insert a bootable disk in the floppy disk drive and check the condition of the hard disk.